A. F. Brown

-Alexander Forrester Brown was an Indian industrialist who served as a member of the Madras Legislative Council from 1865 to 1867.
+Alexander Forrester Brown (15 October 1825 – 14 November 1910) was a Scottish industrialist who served as a member of the Madras Legislative Council from 1865 to 1867.

+He was born in Kilrenny, Fife, Scotland, the son of James Brown and Mary Forrester.

 Brown began his career as an employee of Parry before being appointed as a director of the Devalah Central-Gold Mines.
 In 1880, he was appointed Director of the Oriental Bank Corporation.
 Brown was elected in 1866-67 as the President of the Madras Chamber of Commerce and was re-elected in 1868.

 Brown was appointed additional member of the Madras Legislative Council on 2 December 1865 and served until 1867.